 *I am a militant non-smoker.
 My mother smoked from her teens until I was 15 years old.
 I used to sneak her cigarettes and break them in half before burying them in the garbage.
 [Strangely, I used to beg her to let me buy cigarettes for her at the coffee shop, but that was down to the fact that they came out of a vending machine (my, how times have changed) and my exuberance can be explained by the fact that it was just plain fun to insert a coin, pull a lever, and watch something drop from above with a great thunk.]
 To this day, I blame every physical ailment I have ever had to the fact that my mother smoked while she was pregnant with me.
 (Mysterious rash?
 Mom smoked while I was in utero.
-Plantar wart that took four years to get rid of?
+Plantar wart that took five years to get rid of?
 Nicotine-laced amniotic fluid.
 Aching joints?
 Deteriorating eyesight?
 Toxic uterus.
 You get the hazy, smoke-filled picture.)
 So as you can see, falling for a smoker was out of the question.

 Anyway, I’m drifting a bit.
 Back to team sports.
 Suddenly, about a year ago, after living in the US for over two decades, and for reasons that remain a mystery to us both, the husband committed the worst act of treacherous betrayal possible for a married man: he decided to become a serious and dedicated English soccer fan.
 (For the purposes of this blog post, I shall refer to American football as football, even though the husband refers to it as throwball to contrast it with what he and most of the rest of the world call football, which I shall refer to as soccer.)
 More specifically, he has become a rabid – there’s that word again – Arsenal fan.